Shridhar-Pattar/Shridhar-Pattar/README.md

 # Hi, I’m Shridhar Pattar 👋

 ## About Me
-I'm a passionate full-stack web developer with a keen interest in creating dynamic and responsive web applications.
-My journey in web development started with the basics of HTML and CSS, and I've since expanded my skill set to include various modern web technologies.
+I'm a Full Stack Developer skilled in creating and maintaining both front-end and back-end components of web applications.
+I design user interfaces with React and develop backend services using Spring Boot and MySQL.
+My work involves everything from crafting the UI to managing databases and building APIs.
+Additionally, I focus on troubleshooting, optimizing performance, and ensuring the security and scalability of applications.

 ## Technologies & Skills
 - **Frontend Development**